 Fall is upon us again, so it is almost time to choose your Halloween costume!
 If you are pregnant, you may wonder how to incorporate your bump into your holiday festivities.
 Reusing costumes from the past will likely not work, so it may be time to look for something new.
 There are many fun choices out there for Halloween costumes for pregnant women.

-50 Halloween Costumes for Pregnant Moms
+Halloween Costumes for Pregnant Women

 1. Gumball Machine

 The gumball machine’s shape lends itself well to the outline of your growing belly.
-All you need is a white shirt, red skirt, and some pom poms or felt circles of all colors.
+All you need is a white shirt, a red skirt, and some pom poms or felt circles of all colors.
 Just glue the gumballs onto the belly of your white shirt, and you are all set.
-This one is fun and colorful.
+This one is fun and colorful!

 The sheer size of an avocado pit lends itself well to a pregnant mama’s costume.
 All you need to do is draw the shape of an avocado on a large piece of presentation paper or cardboard.
 Cut holes for your head and belly, then paint the avocado flesh with shades of green.
-Make sure to add straps to put your arms through and pair them with a brown shirt to depict the pit color accurately.
+Add straps to put your arms through and pair them with a brown shirt to depict the pit color accurately.
 This DIY post will tell you all you need to know.
 Bam!
 Guacamole, anyone?

-4. Mike from Monsters, Inc.
+3. Mike From Monsters, Inc.

-5. The Death Star
+4. The Death Star

-6. Cat with Yarn Ball
+5. Cat With Yarn Ball

-7. The Grinch
+6. The Grinch